-The 2019 BCPC Pests & Beneficials Review will take place on Wednesday 30 January 2019 at Rothamsted Research.
+The 2019 BCPC Pests & Beneficials Review took place on Wednesday 30 January 2019 at Rothamsted Research.

 Theme – Breeding to boost IPM – Can we rise to the Pest Control Challenge?

 ‘Increasing insecticide resistance and fewer actives are something with which we are all too familiar.
 In addition, cultural control is more difficult because changing weather patterns are impacting the timing of migrations and life cycles of pests.
 Can we better equip our crops by improving their natural defences to manage pest problems?’

 4 BASIS points and 4 NRoSo points can be obtained for attending this event.